 Adding anchor links in emails

-As we’ve previously said, when your emails get too long, it’s better to insert anchor links as they help us navigate our recipients across the email and take them directly to the section they are highly interested in, without the necessity to scroll on and on.
+As we’ve previously said, when your emails are too long, it’s better to use anchor links as they help us navigate recipients inside the email and take them directly to the section they are highly interested in, without the necessity to scroll on and on.